 Health Populi’s Hot Points: Thinking about the WEF “fine print” on basic requirements can help us understand what underlies declining life expectancy in the United States of America.

-Most of the coverage of this statistic has been focused on the impact of the opioid epidemic in the U.S. A few others, rightly, point to obesity and the risk factors for non-communicable disease.
+Most of the coverage of this statistic has been focused on the impact of the opioid epidemic in the U.S. Additionally, with more and more research into the Thai-native plant known as kratom, Americans are turning to it and other herbs like phenibut for pain and anxiety relief.
+A few others, rightly, point to obesity and the risk factors for non-communicable disease.

 The U.S. is hardly “united” in this statistic: for people who live longer, it helps to be born and raised in a wealthier zip code, have access to better education and healthy food sources.
 A Lancet article published earlier this year, Inequality and the health-care system in the USA, noted that “widening economic inequality in the USA has been accompanied by increasing disparities in health outcomes.”

 Overlay these new data from the U.S. Bureau of Economic Analysis (BEA) on personal consumption, credit card use, and declining savings rates among Americans.
 These stats were published on 22nd December 2017, so are current as of end-of-year 2017.